espidev/ProtectionStones/README.md

             "creeper-explosion deny",
         ]

         # List all the flags that can be set by region owners.
-Separate them with a comma, no space.
         allowed_flags = [
-            "use",
             "pvp",
             "greeting",
             "greeting-title",